moleculexDS/moleculeCFW/README.md

 3. profit! your moleculeCFW updated!

 ### if you having a troubles with updating, just download a normal package and unpack it on root of your sdcard

-# help needed

-i need coder to create an updater app for moleculeCFW on 3ds and dsi. text me on discord if you want to help me: EndySwitch#9475